Go to content

 Maria Sirviö

-Adviser, Environment and Climate, on Family Leave
+Adviser, Environment and Climate

 Multiple-purpose forestry and carbon sequestration in connection with natural diversity and climate change